Breaking: Another Top Security Agency Rearrests El-Rufai Shortly After Leaving EFCC Custody

 Source: Twitter

-Rearrest linked to phone interception claims
+El-Rufai's rearrest linked to phone interception claims

 Read also

-Earlier on Monday, the SSS filed cybercrime charges against the former governor at the Federal High Court, accusing him of offences related to illegal interception of communications.
+Earlier on Monday, the SSS had filed cybercrime charges against the former governor at the Federal High Court, accusing him of offences related to illegal interception of communications.

-The charges followed El-Rufai’s comments during a live interview on Arise TV, in which he claimed that the NSA’s phone was tapped and that he heard instructions directing security operatives to detain him.
+The charges followed El-Rufai’s comments during a previous live interview on Arise TV, in which he claimed that the NSA’s phone was tapped and that he heard instructions directing security operatives to detain him.

-Court filing cites cybercrime laws
+El-Rufai court filing cites cybercrime laws

 The alleged offences are said to contravene provisions of the Cybercrimes (Prohibition, Prevention, etc.) (Amendment) Act, 2024, and the Nigerian Communications Act, 2003.
-No arraignment date has yet been fixed, and El-Rufai has not publicly responded to the charges.

 Read also

-Lawyer condemns actions, demands passport
+Lawyer condemns El-Rufai's arrest, demands passport

 He said the EFCC invitation had been delivered while El-Rufai was abroad, making immediate compliance impossible, and added that his client had formally communicated his intention to honour the invitation upon his return.